UniversalGUI/UniversalGUI.github.io/docs/api.md

 ___
 ##### ugui.platform
 Returns what OS you are currently on, such as `darwin`, `freebsd`, `linux`, `sunos`, or `win32`.
 Note that these results are not related to your OS Architecture being 32 or 64-Bit.
 A 64-Bit copy of Windows will still have it's platform set as `win32`.
-To get the archetecture use type `process.arch` in the Webkit Developer Tools console.
+To get the archetecture use `process.arch`.

 ___
 ##### ugui.textFields